 Representing Clients Under Federal Investigation

 A federal criminal investigation is a minefield for the unwary.
 Even if you believe you have done nothing improper, you should never assume that the government sees it your way.
 And if you are worried that you did something wrong, it is foolish to think that you can finesse the situation or explain away the problem on your own.
-You should never speak with a federal agent or prosecutor, or respond to a grand jury subpoena without first discussing your case with an experienced federal white collar criminal defense lawyer.
+It is most unwise to speak with a federal agent or prosecutor, or respond to a grand jury subpoena without first discussing your case with an experienced federal white collar criminal defense lawyer.

 If your case is handled properly at the investigation phase, you may never face charges.
 The earlier you speak to an experienced white collar lawyer, the more options you will have.

-White collar criminal defense attorney Solomon L. Wisenberg protects the rights and interests of clients who are involved in federal investigations.
-They have successfully represented clients involved in a wide range of cases, including those involving:
+White collar criminal defense attorney Solomon L. Wisenberg protects the rights and interests of clients who get swept up in federal investigations.
+He has successfully represented clients involved in a wide range white collar criminal and regulatory inquiries, including:

 - SEC fraud inquiries and other SEC investigations